 You are not responsible or capable of changing your spouse’s behavior, so keep this in mind.
 When hope for fighting for a marriage vanishes on one side, the relationship will decline.

 But it is never too late for hope to revive.
 So when, for example, a spouse speaks discouraging words or is not expressive enough with his or her emotions, you need to talk to him or her.
 In the first instances, they may not understand, but you must insist until you see the results.

 Two people who were married in love do not stop being in love because they got married.
-It is right to blame the lack of communication or the little capacity to cheer up the routines.
+It is right to blame the lack of communication or the lack of capacity to cheer up.
 All of this can be solved.
 By speaking up, expressing yourself and committing, the road to change is possible.